by Matt. Updated Oct 2021

 The main things to do at Jacob Lake are visiting the nearby Grand Canyon and getting a shake at the Jacob Lake Inn.
 However, there are SO many more amazing things to see and do in and around this little town, including hiking, climbing, watching wildlife, and swimming.

 So keep on reading if you want ideas for things to do in Jacob Lake and the surrounding area (no more than 1 hour away).
 We’ve also done an entire article on visiting the North Rim.
-For more about planning a trip to the Grand Canyon, see our Grand Canyon page.
+And if you want to find out more about planning a trip to the Grand Canyon, see our Grand Canyon page.

 I’ll start with the things closest to the town and then venture out.